 Home Screen Iteration 2

-We also explored an iteration where feature cards were shown directly on the home screen, instead of being tucked behind a Create tap, to make the app’s value more immediately discoverable.
+We also explored an iteration where feature cards were shown directly on the home screen, instead of being tucked behind a Create bottom sheet, to make the app’s value more immediately discoverable.

 The goal across versions was to reduce the learning curve and make it easier for web users to adopt the app.